DiogoS10/Resume/README.md

 # 📄 Resume

-This repository contains my CV and Master's Degree Certificate
+This folder contains my resume, master's degree certificate, and all certificates earned from specialization and professional development courses.

 ---